/ Brand Kit

 to Decisions.

 Explainable intelligence for high-stakes decisions.
 Off-white on navy.
-Atmospheric emerald glow at opposite corners.
+Atmospheric green glow at opposite corners.
 One orange action.

 B · Working anchors & roles